-The UNLV Marjorie Barrick Museum is pleased to present a semester-long video screening series featuring works by artist Josh Azzarella.
+The UNLV Marjorie Barrick Museum of Art is pleased to present a semester-long video screening series featuring works by Josh Azzarella.

 Josh Azzarella Program 1

 Subjecting three fragments of violent historical footage to an intense process of manipulation and slowing, video artist Josh Azzarella proposes questions about our primary relationship with the concrete reality that filmmakers record.

 Azzarella skillfully edits the filmed context of two historic disasters to remove key features of the original image.
 “Once the narrative is removed or altered, there is a contemplative place exposed,” he says.
 “The energy left behind by the event becomes more palpable and can be more strongly felt.”